noobshow/terms/svb/us.md

 e.
 Not impose surcharges or taxes (except where permitted by Law and the Network Rules) and, where so done, you will only collect such amounts as part of the submitted Charge;

 f.
-Use Networks’ logos or marks in a manner permitted by the Network Rules;
+Use Networks' logos or marks in a manner permitted by the Network Rules;

 g.
 Prohibit use of payment cards for disbursement of cash (except as permitted by the Network Rules);